IQ404/study-notes/README.md

 # Part II: Styles

+## Prefer Default Arguments over Overloading

+## Use In-class Member Initializers

+## Avoid trivial getters and setters

+## Only One Name per Declaration

+## Don't insist to have only one `return` statement in a function

 ## Avoid Singletons

 The memory allocation of variables with static storage duration are determined by the linker at linking stage.